-1. In vivo mammalian alkaline comet assay (Annex IX, Section 8.4; test method OECD TG 489)
+1. In vivo mammalian alkaline comet assay (Annex IX, Section 8.4., column 2; test method OECD TG 489) in rats, oral route

-An in vivo somatic cell genotoxicity study is a standard information requirement as laid down in Section 8.4., Column 2 in Annex IX to REACH.
-This study must be considered if there is a positive result in any of the in vitro genotoxicity studies in Annex VII or VIII and there are no results available from an in vivo study already.
+An in vivo somatic cell genotoxicity study is a standard information requirement as laid down in Section 8.4., Column 2 of Annex IX to REACH.
+This study must be considered if there is a positive result in any of the in vitro genotoxicity studies in Annex VII or VIII and there are no results available from an in vivo study already."